Macrometacorp/docs/docs/cep/query-guide/functions/map/replace.md

 FROM StockInput;
 ```

-In this stream processing example, the `StockInput` stream provides input data to the query, and the `UpdatedStockDetails` stream collects the output.
+In this stream worker example, the `StockInput` stream carries `symbol`, `price`, `volume`, and a `stockDetails` map.
+This map represents the current state of various stock symbols and their associated prices.

-The query named `UpdateStockDetails` receives events from the `StockInput` stream, each of which contains stock details such as `symbol`, `price`, and `volume`.
-It uses the `map:replace(stockDetails, symbol, price)` function to replace the price associated with the symbol in the `stockDetails` map if the symbol is present.
+The `UpdateStockDetails` query takes events from the `StockInput` stream and applies the `map:replace(stockDetails, symbol, price)` function on each event to update the `stockDetails` map.
+If the `symbol` from the current event exists as a key in the `stockDetails` map, then its associated value (i.e., price) gets replaced with the `price` from the current event.

-The updated `stockDetails` map, now containing the replaced price for the specified stock symbol, is then inserted into the `UpdatedStockDetails` stream.
-Through this process, the `stockDetails` map is continually updated with current stock prices from the `StockInput` stream.
+The resulting `stockDetails` map, reflecting the replaced price for the symbol in question, is sent to the `UpdatedStockDetails` stream.
+This ensures that the `stockDetails` map is consistently updated with the latest stock prices from the `StockInput` stream.